Dawn Swann: Reception

 In 2009, Ruth Deller of entertainment website lowculture.co.uk, who runs a monthly feature of the most popular and unpopular soap opera characters, criticised Dawn, branding her as a 'spare part', also stating: "There is a fair bit of dead wood in Walford at the moment, and most of it is centred around Garry, Minty and their associates.
 Of all of those, Dawn serves the least purpose.
 With no family in the square and with Jay living with Billy rather than her, isn't it time she was sent away for some happy ending or other?
 If she can take Garry with her, so much the better."
 Upon Dawn's exit, Deller once again criticised her stating: "Thankfully, after several years of hanging around being spare parts (was Dawn ever anything other than a spare part?), Garry and Dawn departed this month in the least plausible exit scene ever."

+In September 2012, Inside Soap named Dawn and Gary's exit as their number 4 happy ending, "When Dawn said she'd marry Gary, we suspected it was only because of a shared obsession with having a needless double in their names.
+(Frankly, she could do a lot better.)
+But off they chugged along the Grand Union Canal to a happy future — Garry and Dawn smiling, Summer cheerfully picking her nose.
+We'd like to think they're still together.
+But it's a long shot."
+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Dawn 94th on their ranked list of the best EastEnders characters of all time, calling her "gorgeous" and "the most beautiful woman ever to set foot in Walford" who had "some major storylines before sailing off into the sunset with Garry".